Table of Contents

 Passive scanning is what happens when a vulnerability scanner runs on a network and detects assets.
 It’s the most common type of asset discovery, but it has some limitations.

-Active scanning is when you tell the scanner to scan a specific IP range.
-This can be more effective than passive scanning because it allows you to specifically target certain devices or areas in your environment that may have been missed during passive discovery.
+This approach proves more effective than passive scanning.
+Because it enables you to specifically target certain devices or areas in your environment, passive discovery may have missed.

-However, active scanning can also cause more disruptions if done incorrectly or without proper planning beforehand – especially if there are lots of hosts being scanned at once.
+However, active scanning can also lead to more disruptions if conducted incorrectly or without proper planning beforehand.
+It is especially when scanning many hosts simultaneously.

 What is passive asset discovery?